tessel/t2-start/wifi.md

 `t2 wifi -n <network-name> -p <password>`

 Tessel 2 will save network credentials and attempt to reconnect automatically on startup.

-Wifi connectivity is indicated by the ob-board Wifi LED, which will blink with every packet it receives.
+Wifi connectivity is indicated by the on-board amber Wifi LED, which will blink with every packet it receives.

 </div>
 <div class="large-6 columns">